FAQ

 The application and accreditation procedure is described in detail on the Business Administration website in the section ‘Registration and accreditation of internships

-In general, you must register your internship before it actually starts.
+In general, you must register your internship before it starts.
 However, we make an exception if you completed the internship prior to starting your studies.
 In this case, it is possible to request subsequent accreditation, if the internship meets all the additional formal requirements.

 • Request addressed to the Departmental Staff Office